einschmidt/hassio-addons/caddy-2/DOCS.md

 To use a custom-built Caddy binary, follow these steps:

 1. Build your custom Caddy binary using `xcaddy` or obtain a pre-built version that suits your needs.
-2. Place the `caddy` binary file into the add-on configuration folder.
+2. Place the `caddy` binary file into the app configuration folder.
-3. Restart the Caddy 2 add-on to begin using your custom version of Caddy.
+3. Restart the Caddy 2 app to begin using your custom version of Caddy.

 #### Accessing the Configuration Folder

-The add-on configuration folder can be found at:
+The app configuration folder can be found at:

 ```
 /addon_configs/c80c7555_caddy-2